 You can access the recordings by scrolling back up or clicking here.
 You will find a video review, audio recording made with the mic, detailed specs and a link to buy for every USB mic we tested.

 We have been helping people like you to choose which would be the best USB mic for your home recording studio for a long time and we know what questions and concerns you have before committing to a purchase.
 So are you still trying to decide which is the best USB mic for you?
-From our experience, here are 9 key things to think about when you compare models.
+From our experience, here are some key things to think about when you compare models.

 1 – Microphone Type: Condenser or Dynamic?

 USB Condenser Mics are more sensitive, and have a broader frequency range, so are generally very good for acoustic instruments, quality vocal recordings etc. USB Dynamic Mics are more direct and great for vocals if you are in a noisy environment as they won’t pick up so much background hiss.
 They are also good for some recording situations such as recording the output of a guitar amp, or a drum.
 If you want the benefit of the frequency response of a condenser, but have a noisy recording environment consider one with a supercardioid pickup pattern, or investigate implementing some simple acoustic treatment in your home recording studio.